 Organic Popcorn with Olive Oil & Sea Salt

 Per 1 oz: 120 calories, 3.5 g fat (0 g saturated fat), 170 mg sodium, 20 g carbs (4 g fiber, 0 g sugar), 3 g protein

 One of our favorite recommendations for a mindless-munch is air-popped popcorn.
 If you can’t do that, we love popcorns like this because you can eat a ton without breaking the calorie bank.
 Quality bagged popcorn offers a load of filling fiber and little-to-no fat compared to chips or even movie style popcorn.
 And you gotta love the simplicity of the recipe: Organic Popcorn, Organic Extra Virgin Olive Oil, Sea Salt.

 Per ½ Cup: 110 calories, 0 g fat (0 g saturated fat) 140 mg sodium, 18 g carbs (4 g fiber, 1 g sugar), 6 g protein

 Beans are one of those filling foods that should be a pantry staple.
-Rich in satiating fiber, low in both fat and sugar, these canned goods are some of the best to eat according to our 50 Best Weight Loss Tips.
+Rich in satiating fiber, low in both fat and sugar, these canned goods are some of the best to eat for weight loss.